tmpim/casket-docs/docs/tls.md

 accept the default cipher suite settings.
 :::

-Cipher suites may be added to or removed from Caddy at any time.
+Cipher suites may be added to or removed from Casket at any time.
 Similarly, the default cipher suites may be changed at any time.

 ## Curves